 The Company's security tokens are based upon its core encryption technology, which utilizes two widely known and accepted algorithms, DES and RSA.
 The Company's Cryptech division produces high speed hardware and software encryption products used both internally for its security tokens and for original equipment manufacturers ("OEM") vendors requiring real time encryption services.
-In addition, the Company has introduced a smartcard security token that uses the challenge/response mode and the X.509 certificate authentication standard.
+In addition, the Company has introduced a smartcard security token standard.